linrunner/tlp-doc/settings/battery.rst

 Battery Charge Thresholds
 =========================
-The purpose of battery charge thresholds is to reduce loss of capacity caused by ongoing use of the battery.
+The purpose of battery charge thresholds is to reduce the loss of capacity due to wear from ongoing battery operation.
 Firstly, this can be achieved by limiting the maximum charge level to below 100% (stop threshold).
 Secondly, you can set that after a short discharge, charging does not immediately start again when the power supply is plugged in (start threshold).

 .. rubric:: How does it work?

 Battery charging is a process controlled by the embedded controller (EC) of your laptop.
 This makes the process work even when the laptop is switched off or no operating system is running.
-The process works as follows:
+It works as follows:

-* Charging starts upon connecting AC power, but only if the battery charge level is below the start threshold (`START_CHARGE_TRESH_BATx`); when the charge level is above the start threshold, then it will `not` charge
+* Charging starts upon connecting AC power, but only if the battery charge level is below the start threshold (`START_CHARGE_TRESH_BATx`); it will not charge when the level is above the start threshold
 * Charging stops when reaching the stop threshold (`STOP_CHARGE_TRESH_BATx`)

 You cannot change the basic behavior described above, because it is hard-coded